 where $\Sigma_{0}$ is the central surface density, $r_e$ is the exponential scale radius, $B$ is the normalization of the outer component ($0\leq B \leq 1$), and $r_s$ the scale radius of the outer component ($1.68 r_s > R_{1/2}$).
 They derive $r_e$ from the literature value of the half-light radius such that $R_{1/2} = 1.68r_e$.
 Unfortunately, we cannot use their star candidates list to evaluate $f_5$, since there are no spectroscopic follow-ups to verify the membership of each star.
 However, we can test our results by comparing the surface density of our simulated post-merger galaxies with the one derived by them.

-Fig. \ref{fig:jensen_comparison} shows the derived stellar surface density profile of Tucana~II (green) and our simulated post-merger galaxies (orange), and each of the four columns refers to a simulation that is simultaneously consistent with the observed values of $f_5$ and $R_{1/2}$.
+Figure \ref{fig:jensen_comparison} shows the derived stellar surface density profile of Tucana~II (green) and our simulated post-merger galaxies (orange), and each of the four columns refers to a simulation that is simultaneously consistent with the observed values of $f_5$ and $R_{1/2}$.
 As we can see, most of these four simulations reasonably match the observed stellar halo well beyond $1 \unit{kpc}$ and only SIM\_39 is not consistent with the observed data.
-We quantify the accordance between simulations and observations using the standard $\chi^2$ procedure:
+We quantified the accordance between simulations and observations using the standard $\chi^2$ procedure: